ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • Firms, including LLP (Limited Liability Partnership) or ULP (Unlimited Liability Partnership).

-• Residents who have assets located outside of India or any entity which retains authority for an account based outside India.
+• Residents who have assets located outside of India or any entity that retains authority for an account based outside India.

 • Every HUF (Hindu Undivided Family), AOP (Association of Persons), and BOI (Body of Individuals) has to file an Income Tax Return if their income exceeds the prescribed exception limit.